reactioncommerce/example-storefront/docs/cart.md

 If we have an anonymous `cartId` and `token`, and we're logged in, call the `reconcileCart` mutation and use the returned cart as the cart object.
 Assuming the reconciliation is successful, delete the `cartId` and `token` from local storage.

-Otherwise, if we are logged in, get the account cart using `accountCartByAccountId` query.
+Otherwise, if we are logged in, get the account cart using `accountCartByAccountId` query with an `accountId` and `shopId`.
 The primary shop ID  is used for now, though this should respect the marketplace shared cart setting in the future.

-Otherwise, if we have an anonymous cart `ID` and `token`, get the anonymous cart using `anonymousCartByCartId ` query
+Otherwise, if we have an anonymous `cartId` and `token`, get the anonymous cart using `anonymousCartByCartId ` query

 ## @withCart decorator